Giuliano1993/make-js-component/README.md

 ```bash
 npx make-js-component
 ```

-This will run a short wizard so you can easily create your component in few steps
+This command will start a short wizard that will create your component in a few steps.

 ### Options